-Touted as potentially one of the most ground breaking findings in psychiatry for decades, we summarize the data the FDA has collected on efficacy and side effects.
+Touted as potentially one of the most groundbreaking findings in psychiatry for decades, we summarize the data the FDA has collected on efficacy and side effects.

 Of particular interest though is the study on long-term maintenance.
 For both patients who have responded (over 50% reduction in symptoms) or experienced full remission, continued treatment with esketamine as an adjunctive treatment with an antidepressant was found superior to placebo.
 In brief, there does seem to be some sustainable benefit.

 The FDA has also investigated to some degree, long-term safety.
 479 patients were exposed for at least 6 months and 178 patients were exposed for at least 12 months.
-Most common side effects were nausea, dissociation, dizziness, vertigo, and headache compared to placebo.
+The most common side effects were nausea, dissociation, dizziness, vertigo, and headache compared to placebo.
 Dissociation was more pronounced in patients who took higher doses.
-Transient elevations in blood pressure can also be seen but generally resolve in the first day.
-However, having well managed blood pressure and monitoring after administration is important.
+Transient elevations in blood pressure can also be seen, but generally resolve in the first day.
+However, having well-managed blood pressure and monitoring after administration is important.
 The FDA recommends blood pressure be assessed prior to dosing and elevated blood pressure be controlled prior to dosing.
 In addition, monitoring after dosing is needed and should be monitored until the blood pressure restores to baseline levels.
 During the FDA’s studies, within their study timeline, they did not find a difference between esketamine and placebo groups in terms of cognitive changes nor did they find cases of interstitial cystitis or ulcerative cystitis.
 However, with ketamine in general and long-term use, those have been areas of concern.